5toFold – Connect & Commit | Five-to-Fold decision-mastery process

 • Disappointment and frustration – I wanted to serve the group with my expertise, yet people respond to my input as ‘in the way’.

-• Less engagement – I started by being highly engaged, now I’ve moved to the side of the playing field.
+• Less engagement – I started by being highly engaged, now I’ve moved to the bench side of the playing field.

 • My heart is just not in it as much as before.